Ayom04/school-portal/README.md

 # school-portal
-School portal for student of a Secondary school.
+School portal for students of a Secondary school.